What We Are Working On

 This special report has been prompted by multiple concerns and complaints received by the Forest Practices Board about outdoor recreation activities and how recreation values are managed under FRPA.
 This report will determine how forestry planning and practices are addressing forest recreation values under FRPADetails

-Audit announcement of 11 woodlots in Nadina Natural Resource District.Details
+Audit announcement of five woodlots in the Peace Resource District.Details

 Special Investigation Reports